 - Dashboard mounted – these usually stick with a type of adhesive.

-There are also two ways of keeping a phone in a holder - either with magnets, one of which is stuck to the phone, or with a mechanical grip.
+There are also 2 ways of keeping a phone in a holder - either with magnets, one of which is stuck to the phone, or with a mechanical grip.

 For example, if you have a larger phone, a magnet might not be strong enough to keep your phone attached to your air vent.
 It could also prevent wireless charging, and block apps like Apple Pay.